 1935 Lockheed Electra 10A

-Delivered brand new to Braniff Airlines on June 10, 1935, the aircraft was given the registration NC14937.
-The Electras became the backbone of the airline.
+Delivered brand new to Braniff Airlines on June 10, 1935, the aircraft was registered NC14937.
+The Lockheed Electra became the backbone of the airline.
 It was later sold to Boston-Maine Airways.

 photo courtesy of flypba.com

 The Electra is privately owned and is stored out in California.
-Our team discovered the aircraft in late-2021 and made it our mission to get the aircraft flying.
-The aircraft will need to be purchased and restored; following the restoration our goal is to turn the aircraft into an interactive educational traveling exhibit.
-As of right now this is the only Lockheed Electra 10 in the United States that is not in a museum and therefore can be made airworthy.
+Our team discovered the aircraft in late 2021 and made it our mission to get it flying.
+(We do NOT have a contract with the aircraft's owner and are an independent organization!)
+The aircraft will need to be purchased and restored; following the restoration, our goal is to turn the aircraft into an interactive educational traveling exhibit.
+Currently, this is the only Lockheed Electra 10 in the United States that is not in a museum and, therefore, can be made airworthy.